Knockouts Knockdown (2021): Reception

 Steve Cook of 411Mania gave the event an 8 out of 10.
 He wrote: "Good showing for the ladies up & down the card tonight, and if I wasn't excited enough about things...THE IINSPIRATION IS COMING!
 Any promotion smart enough to book Jessie & Cassie is going to get nothing but hype from me.
 All hail the Knockouts."
 Bob Kapur of Slam Wrestling was mixed about the tournament, praising Martinez's bouts and her winning the tournament, but found the other matches to be fine overall, giving note of "Senegal's limitations" during her quarterfinal round with Steelz.
 He praised the Monster's Ball match for being "a fun little brawl" but considered the main event to be "a regular TV match" that felt like "a bit of an underwhelming way to end the show", despite its good quality.
 Kapur gave the event 4 out of 5 stars and wrote that "it's great to see the company's commitment to the division continues and gives women the opportunity to shine brightly."

 Aftermath

+Gail Kim came out after the Pick Your Poison match in an unaired segment and offered Masha Slamovich a contract with Impact Wrestling.

 On October 13, Impact announced that The IInspiration will be challenging Decay for the Impact Knockouts Tag Team Championship at Bound for Glory.